515-516-6769

 Dental implants have moved from specialist procedures to standard care.

-Dentists place approximately 5 million implants annually in the U.S. Prevalence among adults grew from 0.7% in 1999 to 5.7% in 2016, an average increase of 14% per year.
+Dentists place approximately 5 million implants annually in the U.S. Prevalence among adults increased from 0.7% in 1999 to 5.7% in 2016, an average annual increase of 14%.

 Projections suggest that by 2026, between 10% and 23% of the U.S. population will have at least one implant.
 With a single implant costing between $3,000 and $5,000, this sector represents a major recurring revenue stream.